18-Month Sleep Regression: Causes And Tips To Manage

 7. Is it normal for an 18-month-old baby to wake up several times during the night?

-It is typical for an 18-month-old toddler to experience multiple night awakenings.
+At 18 months, you may notice your toddler waking up at night several times.
 These interruptions can be influenced by sleep associations or habits, such as being rocked or fed to sleep.
 Also, babies might associate hunger with sleep and anticipate food to fall back asleep (12).
 Hence, inculcating healthy sleep habits, such as maintaining a consistent bedtime routine, putting the child to bed while drowsy but still awake, and avoiding sleep associations, is crucial to help babies and toddlers learn to fall asleep independently.

 18-month sleep regression is just a phase, and there is nothing to be worried about.
 During this time, your baby may wake up in the middle of the night, get out of their crib and roam around, and cry aloud.
 Sleep regression in babies can be triggered by changes in brain development, separation anxiety, and desire for independence.
 Nevertheless, it is temporary and typically ends in two to six weeks.
 You can help your child sleep better during this phase by following a bedtime routine, bathing them, avoiding screentime and gadgets before bedtime, and placing them in their crib only when they are drowsy.